Dr. Shirley's History Pages

 AD 314

 Council of Arles, called by Constantine to deal with the Donatist schism.
-Bishops from Briatin attend (this is also evidence for the presence of Christianity in Britain)
+Bishops from Britain attended (this is evidence for the presence of Christianity in Britain)

 AD 321

-Constantine makes Sunday the offical Roman-Christian day of rest
+Constantine made Sunday the official Roman-Christian day of rest

 AD 324

-Emperor Constantine becomes a Christian.
-His mother St. Helena tours the Holy Land identifying sites of Biblical importance and building churches
+Emperor Constantine became a Christian.
+His mother St. Helena toured the Holy Land identifying sites of Biblical importance and building churches

 AD 325